arduino-libraries/Arduino_PowerManagement/docs/README.md

 ### Toggle peripherals
 * `board.setAllPeripheralsPower(false);` - Turn the peripherals on Portenta C33 (ADC, RGB LED, Secure Element, Wifi and Bluetooth) off.
-* `board.setAllPeripheralsPower(true);` - Turns them back on. (should be called as close to the beginning of the `void setup()` method as possible.
+* `board.setAllPeripheralsPower(true);` - Turns them back on.
+Should be called as close to the beginning of the `void setup()` method as possible.

 > [!WARNING]
 > This method toggles power to important system peripherals like the DRAM, Oscilllators, USB and Ethernet PHY chips.
-Do set this to `false` unless it's before sending the board to sleep, as it might cause undefined behaviours.
+Don't set this to `false` unless it's before sending the board to sleep, as it might cause undefined behaviours.